FeatherOS/feather-package-manager-server/README.md

-# feather-package-manager-server
+# Feather Package Server
-This is the Package Manager Server for the Feather Package Manager.
+This is the Package Server for the Feather Package Manager.

-Will be programmed soon